Bruno: Backpropagation Running Undersampled for Novel device Optimization: Discussion and conclusion

-In addition to the validation of the training procedure with the vanilla method, benchmarking was performed with feedforward and recurrent \ac{lif} networks.
-This benchmarking was also performed with synaptic quantization for its possible future implementation on hardware with \ac{RRAM} synapses.
-Different quantization levels were performed, for 8, 4, and 3 bits, where \acf{hpo} was performed to obtain the optimal set of hyperparameters for each network and quantization level.
+Benchmarking with feedforward and recurrent \ac{lif} networks was performed in addition to the validation of the training procedure with \ac{bptt} and \ac{bpttc} methods.
+This benchmark was also performed with synaptic quantisation for its possible future implementation on hardware with \ac{RRAM} synapses.
+Different quantisation levels were performed, for 8, 4, and 3 bits, where \acf{hpo} was performed to obtain the optimal set of hyperparameters for each network and quantisation level.
 As a result of this benchmark, we show that a feedforward \ac{felif} network has comparable results to a feedforward \ac{lif} network with $91.34\%\pm0.59$ and $91.44\%\pm0.73$ respectively.
-However, for the quantization network, the \ac{felif} outperforms the feedforward \ac{lif} network and has similar performance with a recurrent \ac{lif} network with 3-bit quantization with $74.73\%\pm1.37$ and $74.23\%\pm2.48$ respectively.
-In contrast, the mean accuracy obtained for the feedforward network is $40.48\%\pm27.84$, which could be due to a high learning rate for the quantized weights, since the network started to lose performance drastically on the last epochs.
+However, for the quantisation network, the \ac{felif} outperforms the feedforward \ac{lif} network and has similar performance with a recurrent \ac{lif} network with 3-bit quantisation with $74.73\%\pm1.37$ and $74.23\%\pm2.48$ respectively.
+In contrast, the mean accuracy obtained for the feedforward network is $40.48\%\pm27.84$, which could be due to a high learning rate for the quantised weights, since the network started to lose performance drastically on the last epochs.

-\ac{bruno} opens up the possibility of simulating and training neural models with complex dynamics that can be used for spatio-temporal pattern recognition.
-These neural models have the potential to be integrated into hardware with synaptic quantization, which could provide performance comparable to that of a recurrent \ac{lif} network, while requiring fewer resources and trainable parameters.
+Thanks to the reduction in resources need for training compared to methods like \ac{bptt} or \ac{bpttc}, \ac{bruno} opens up the possibility of simulating and training neural models with complex dynamics that can be used for spatio-temporal pattern recognition.
+These neural models have the potential to be integrated into hardware with synaptic quantisation, which could provide performance comparable to that of a recurrent \ac{lif} network, while not requiring additional recurrent connections, and thus fewer trainable parameters.